sinemmy/nanda-unfaithful/README.md

-# Thought Anchors Analysis on Unfaithful CoT
+# Unfaithfulness Detection in Chain-of-Thought Reasoning

-This project analyzes unfaithful chain-of-thought (CoT) reasoning using thought anchors methodology to identify which reasoning steps disproportionately influence model outputs when the reasoning contradicts the final answer.
+This project detects and analyzes unfaithful chain-of-thought (CoT) reasoning across controlled bias experiments, identifying when models' reasoning contradicts their final answers under different types of prompting pressure.

 ## Credits and Attribution